Zaid-Ajaj/the-elmish-book/chapters/dev-flow/compiler-directives.md

         return DataLoaded (Finished (Error "Error while retrieving data from the external service")) }
 ```
 Here we are assuming that the function `Data.fromExternalService()` is *unsafe* and it might throw.
-Even though it is recommended to always use safe functions in Elmish application, sometimes we use third-party functions that can be problematic and we don't have control over them so we trap them into a `try-catch` block and log the errors into the console if they happen.
+Even though it is recommended to always use safe functions in Elmish applications, sometimes we use third-party functions that can be problematic and we don't have control over them so we trap them into a `try-catch` block and log the errors into the console if they happen.

 ### `DEBUG` Already Available

 We just learnt how to introduce a new compiler directive called `DEVELOPMENT` into the compilation process and actually use it to determine whether the application is being compiled in development or production mode.
-This was a nice exercise into getting to the know the `define` option of Fable.
+This was a nice exercise to get to know the `define` option of Fable.
 However, in this very use-case, it was not necessary.
 Fable already defines a `DEBUG` compiler directive during development mode without any extra configuration.
 It can be used just like we did with `DEVELOPMENT`:
 ```fsharp {highlight: [6]}
 [<RequireQualifiedAccess>]
 module Mode